 A job search plan is a strategic, organized approach to finding a new opportunity.

-It outlines the steps to getting a job, goals, and actions you need to take throughout the work hunting process, helping you stay focused, motivated, and efficient.
+It outlines the steps to getting a job, work goals, and actions you need to take throughout the work hunting process, helping you stay focused, motivated, and efficient.

 - A job search schedule for when you aim to complete certain responsibilities.